-Since the mid-1990s, for the past twenty years, the greatest threat facing the United States (and the West, including Russia) is an overarching ideology – Islamic militant extremism (or fundamentalist jihadism) that seeks nothing less than the total destruction of capitalist democracy and the supremacy of fundamentalist Islam.
+Since the mid-1990s, for the past twenty years, the greatest threat facing the United States (and the West, including Russia) is an overarching ideology – Islamic militant extremism (or fundamentalist jihadism) that seeks nothing less than the total destruction of liberal capitalist democracy and the supremacy of fundamentalist Islam.
 War is not about winning battles; war is about winning the war, by the most effective means possible.
 The very first step in winning a war (if, in fact, winning is the objective) is to very clearly define the enemy.
 From that point, you craft a sensible overarching strategy.
 And then you cobble a new alliance designed for this war, not the last.
 It is not a simple-minded notion of solely playing whack-a-mole, of attacking this group or that group, this lunatic or that lunatic, of whatever new evil pops up this week or next week.
 It is not simply a “war on terrorism”.
 Terrorism is simply one of a wide range of methods and tactics available to an ideology executing an unconventional militant strategy to overcome and defeat an opposing superior conventional military force.

-The West is engaged in a war with an ideological enemy – just like was Nazism and Soviet communism.
+The West is engaged in a war with an ideological enemy – just like was German Nazism, Japanese Fascism and Soviet communism.
 This new ideology has no time table.
 It has many different players all operating under one ideology.
 The ideology must be the main focus of the attack, with the intention of confining the spread of the ideology, and choking it off, among a potentially vast support base.
 The Iraq War was an effort to remove a universally feared and despised dictatorship with enormous power and to firmly establish in its place a viable inclusive, moderate and representative alternative to Islamic militant extremism – smack in the middle of the ideology’s support base.
 The Iraq War was a just war with a moral imperative.
 It was the most sensible approach possible to combatting Islamic militant extremism by undermining both the ideology and its support base.
 It was a most critical aspect of a sensible overarching strategy.
 And it required at least another decade to complete.

 Furthermore, we have turned America’s wars into Big Business Profits made on the bodies of dead soldiers – which thoroughly violates the first prerequisite of “just wars”.